 I am sure right now you are pondering why this is the case as you may be using the Brave Browser right now to browse Tweaked for your Pleasure congratulations if you are but the idea behind BAT is to replace how adverts work.
 The browser block adverts by default with the idea being the income for the content creators is replaced by the browser automatically sharing a part of the BAT you earn and giving it out based on how often you use the websites.

 While it may be the case that the more people that install and use Brave will bring in much more advertisers and the users of the browsers will earn a semi-stable amount from their typical web browsing it will be content creators that lose out massively and this will cause one thing to happen and that is the evil that is paywalls or subscriptions

 If Brave’s market share increase and it may with Firefox currently in a crisis, more and more small-time websites such as this one will lose out on the income it needs to survive and while I have disabled adverts completely other websites will need to find a way to survive.

-Imagine using Brave after very few people tip content creators only to find once you are using that web browser you have to pay in order to view something and I know once the SDK comes out for BAT payments I will make a WordPress plugin for this purpose on other websites.
+Imagine using Brave after very few people tip content creators only to find once you are using that web browser you have to pay to view something and I know once the SDK comes out for BAT payments I will make a WordPress plugin for this purpose on other websites.
 People need to share the BAT they earn with content creators or ultimately things will change for the worst.

 Sure I will agree with you that tracking adverts are evil and something that needs to change but if Brave gains a far higher user share in future we will either see more subscription websites or paywalls unless we share BAT just like how it was designed.